agrc/api-client/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing?
-You can start by looking through these `good first issue` and `help-wanted` issues:
+You can start by looking through these `good first issue` and `help wanted` issues:

-- [good first issue](https://github.com/agrc/api-client/labels/good%20first%20issue)- issues which should only require a few lines of code.
+- [Good first issue](https://github.com/agrc/api-client/issues?q=is%3Aopen+label%3A%22good+first+issue%22+sort%3Acomments-desc) - issues which should only require a few lines of code.
-- [Help wanted issues][help-wanted] - issues which should be a bit more involved than `good first issue` issues.
+- [Help wanted](https://github.com/agrc/api-client/issues?q=is%3Aopen+label%3A%22help+wanted%22+sort%3Acomments-desc+) - issues which should be a bit more involved than `good first issue` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.